-We have three business segments: agriculture, rental operations and real estate development.
-Our agriculture segment currently generates the majority of our revenue from its farming and lemon packing operations; our rental operations segment generates revenue from our housing, organic recycling and commercial and leased land operations and our real estate development segment generates revenue from the sale of real estate development projects.
-From a general view, we see the Company as a land and farming company that generates annual cash flows to support its progress into diversified real estate development activities.
-As real estate developments are monetized, our agriculture business will then be able to expand more rapidly into new regions and markets.
+We have three business segments: agribusiness, rental operations and real estate development.
+Our agribusiness segment currently generates the majority of our revenue from its farming and lemon packing operations; our rental operations segment generates revenue from our housing, organic recycling and commercial and leased land operations and our real estate development segment generates revenue from the sale of real estate development projects.
+Generally, we see the Company as a land and farming company that generates annual cash flows to support its progress into diversified real estate development activities.
+As real estate development projects are monetized, our agribusiness will then be able to expand more rapidly into new regions and markets.